A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: A Modelfluid for Distillation-Based Processes

 Ultimately, the assumptions made here represent a deliberate trade-off between model fidelity and feature space dimensionality.
 The modelfluid framework is flexible and can be extended with more complex models or additional features should an application require greater accuracy.

 \paragraph{Extension to Multi-Component Systems} The extension to multi-component systems is generally analogous to the extension of the features described in \sectionref{sec:modelfluidfeatures}.
 For a ternary system, we employ the ternary Margules model \cite[p.
 283]{Prausnitz1998}.
 A critical consideration, detailed in \appendixref{sec:modelfluidparameters:reduction}, is the enforcement of physical consistency for pure component properties.
 The vapor pressure model for a given component must be unique regardless of the binary pair it is in -- a condition that sounds trivial but is easily overlooked.
-This constraint reduces the number of independent features from $19$ to $16$ for a ternary system.
+This constraint reduces the number of independent features from $19$ to $16$ for a ternary system, as shown in \appendixref{sec:modelfluidparameters:reduction}.